embEDUx/documentation/src/usage/uboot.md

     ```

 Now that you have a *version\_generic* branch for your desired **U-Boot**
-version within your *uboot* repository, the next step is to add a
+version within your *uboot-specs* repository, the next step is to add a
 *version\_platform* branch.

 ## Add new platform
 This step requires an existing [*version\_generic*](#add-new-upstream-u-boot) branch for
 the desired **U-Boot** version, you want to add a platform.

-1. If not already done, clone the *uboot* repository with the URL provided in
+1. If not already done, clone the *uboot-specs* repository with the URL provided in
    the user documentation.

     ```
 $ git clone git@apu.in.htwg-konstanz.de:labworks-embEDUx/uboot.git
     ```

-1. Add a *version\_platform* branch to the *uboot* repository.
+1. Add a *version\_platform* branch to the *uboot-specs* repository.
 It is necessary
    that you push the branch at this point upstream, so the **buildserver** can
    find this new *version\_platform* branch.